jpype-project/jpype/doc/dbapi2.rst

 This exception is due to a conflict between dbapi2, Java, and HSQLDB specifications.
-Dbapi2 requires that statements be executed as prepared statements, Java requires that closing a statement yields no action if the connect is already closed, and HSQLBD sets the ``isValid`` to false but not ``isClosed``.
+Dbapi2 requires that statements be executed as prepared statements, Java requires that closing a statement yields no action if the connection is already closed, and HSQLBD sets the ``isValid`` to false but not ``isClosed``.
 Thus executing a shutdown through dbapi2 would be expected to close the prepared statement on an invalid connection resulting in an error.